rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

                                                     instance, src_compute_info, dst_compute_info,
                                                     block_migration, disk_over_commit)
 {% endhighlight %}

+#### Exploration 20

-When looking for data in a driver, such as where that "check\_can\_live\_migrate\_destination" method lives, we look in the "driver.py" file, which will be similar to the Routes for an API, and tell us where to go.
-We will go over that just this once to show this, and just assume we looked in the future.
-We can see here from the imports that our new home will be the nova.virt.xenapi.vmops.check\_can\_live\_migrate\_destination method.
-Remember this is how you can find all calls to the driver.call methods.
-From compute is issuing commands directly to the driver it controls using its login credentials in the Nova Conf file.
+To find data in a driver, such as where that *check_can_live_migrate_destination* method lives, look in the *driver.py* file, which is similar to the routes for an API and tells us where to go.
+Let's take a look now, but I won't do this review in future explorations of the code.
+You can see from the imports that our new home is the *nova.virt.xenapi.vmops.check_can_live_migrate_destination* method.
+Remember, this is how you can find all calls to the *driver.call* methods. *From compute* is issuing commands directly to the driver that it controls by using its login credentials in the *Nova Conf* file.

 *nova.virt.xenapi.driver.check\_can\_live\_migrate\_destination* ->
 {% highlight python %}